akshayvijaynair/fedi-server/docs/proposal.md

 > [!IMPORTANT]
 > The basic project objectives are: Implementation of a simple client-server system that is capable of federation via the ActivityPub Protocol.

+### Hardware Requirements
+Since we are targeting a cloud based system, there are no upfront hardware requirements for this system.

+### Software Requirements
+In terms of software, we are attempting to leverage JVM based technologies, specifically Kotlin based Kotlin multi-platform for the front-end and Java Spring Boot for the backend.

+Additionally we're going to employ a noSQL database to manage persistence.

+## Prospective Users

+The current scope would be limited to known niche communities, universities, neighbourhoods, and such like.

+## Alternatives
+There are already plenty of client and server implementation of the ActivityPub protocol.
+That being said, we want to explore the possibility of creating a system where different features could be plugged-in depending on the server admin's requirements. plugins could include features such as content-filters, language support, themes etc.